-If you’ve chosen to go at this alone, then it is important to define your assets and resources.
+If you’ve chosen to go at this alone, it is important to define your assets and resources.
 Define your home team and your circle of influence.
 Again, be selective and understand this does not mean you have to tell everyone everything . . . but you do have to tell someone something.
 Or, if you are at this alone then write down your plans and find ways to hold yourself accountable as well as learn ways to alleviate the stressors that might trip you in the future.

 Next, be realistic.

 The quickest path to quitting is to set unrealistic goals.
 This sets the bar too high and the pace will be too much to keep up with on a long-term basis.
-Unrealistic goals lead to disappointment and disappointments led us back to old or default settings.
+Unrealistic goals lead to disappointment and disappointments lead us back to old or default settings.

 Next, write out your plan.

-Allow this to act as your personal contract, which means that you are holding yourself accountable.
-Set daily or incremental goals, short-term goals, and, of course, your long-term goals.
+Allow this to act as your personal contract which means that you are holding yourself accountable.
+Set daily or incremental goals, short-term goals and, of course, your long-term goals.

 Take daily steps to work at this but be mindful that the beginning will call for special care.

 Understand that you are training yourself to evolve from old habits.